scylladb/scylla-monitoring/docs/source/updating_dashboard.rst

 To overcome these issues, the dashboard generation script will generate the dashboards in the Grafana version 5.0 format.
 In the transition, rows will be replaced with a calculated absolute position.

-Panels height will be taken from their row.
-The `span` attribute is stil supported like you expect it to work, so does row height.
+The panel's height will be taken from their row.
+The `span` attribute is still supported as is row height.

-you can use the `gridPos` attribute which is a Grafana 5.0 format, but not like Grafana, you can use partial attributes.
+you can use the `gridPos` attribute which is a Grafana 5.0 format, but unlike Grafana, you can use partial attributes.

 `gridPos` has the following attributes: